i2w/fast_submission_protection/README.md

       reject_fast_submission :delay => 10.seconds, :message => 'Whoah cowboy!'
     end

-If the time taken between the `new` and `create` action is less than than the delay, an alert is added to the flash, and the `new` action is re-rendered.
+If the time taken between the `new` and `create` action is less than than the delay, `reject_fast_create` is called on the controller, with an error message.

+The default implementation of `reject_fast_create` does the following:

+    flash.now.alert = error_message
+    new
+    render :new unless performed?

+Which will render the new form again, with a flash alert.
+Depending on what your `new` action looks like, the form submission params may not be rendered.
+You are encouraged to provide your own implementation.

+The `reject_fast_create` method must be public (so the Rejector can call it), and it is in the hidden_actions list by default.

+## i18n

+The default error message is looked up using the key `timed_spam_rejection.error`

 ## Development